kxxjxxl/my-first-bot/README.md

 # MyFirstBot
 builing a .NET bot that answers to predefined questions

-learning MVC format and working with SQL databases.
+learning to implement the MVC format and working with SQL databases.